What's a computer? No, seriously, what is it?

 Unlike iOS, ChromeOS is an open-source operating system — meaning that a bunch of different companies can use it to create a wide variety of different Chromebooks at endless price options.

-One good example of this is the Lenovo Chromebook C330.
-It costs a mere $250, but despite that ultra-low price tag, you're still getting a really compelling package.
-The C330 has excellent performance, a keyboard that feels great to type on, and a generous 64GB of storage — and the ability to expand it with an SD card, something iPads still lack.
+One good example of this is the Lenovo Chromebook C340.
+It costs a mere $260, but despite that ultra-low price tag, you're still getting a really compelling package.
+The C340 has excellent performance, a keyboard that feels great to type on, and has up to 64GB of storage — plus the ability to expand it with an SD card (something iPads still lack).

 The base iPad isn't too expensive with a starting price of $329, but keep in mind you're getting half of the storage at 32GB.
 More importantly, if you want to get a keyboard to go along with it, you're going to need to spend even more cash for a wireless Bluetooth keyboard or the official Apple one.